GoogleCloudPlatform/community/tutorials/absence-alerts-stackdriver/index.md

-The policy includes the notification channel created above and the [alert documentation](https://cloud.google.com/monitoring/alerts/using-alerting-ui#documentation) content in markdown form in file `policy_doc.md`.
+The policy includes the notification channel created above and the [alert documentation](https://cloud.google.com/monitoring/alerts/using-alerting-ui#documentation) content in markdown form in the `policy_doc.md` file.
 This is a  good place to add playbook-like instructions to assist the on-call person who responds to the alert.
 The documentation includes [template variables](https://cloud.google.com/monitoring/alerts/doc-variables) to make the content as relevant as possible.